TsingZ0/ICE6405P-260-M01/docs/Lab2/Serverless/README.md

 ## Deploy MinIO, an Open-source Object Storage Service

 To store pictures of handwritten digits, we need some sort of storage services.
 The `MinIO` server is a decent choice.
+It's an object storage that support url sharing.

 ```bash
 $ docker run \